System-Level Natural Language Feedback: Methodology

-By deploying the text generator $P_{\theta}(r | q)$ to users, feedback $\mathcal{F}_n$ is collected for some responses $\mathcal{R}_n$.
-A clustering algorithm is then run (e.g., $k$-means clustering \citep{Hartigan1979}) to cluster NL feedback.
-These clusters are used to identify common issues that can be potentially rectified.
+\begin{itemize}[label={}, leftmargin=0pt, labelsep=0pt, itemsep=1pt, labelwidth=0pt] \item\textbf{Derive criteria from feedback} When deploying the text generator $P_{\theta}(r | q)$, we collect feedback $\mathcal{F}_n$ for some responses $\mathcal{R}_n$.
+A clustering algorithm is then run (e.g., $k$-means clustering \citep{Hartigan1979}) to identify common issues that can be potentially rectified.
 Next, a human-in-the-loop approach is used, where human experts derive a set of criteria $c$ for what constitutes a good response from those clusters.
-These criteria are written in natural language in a way that can be used by the text refiner as part of the input (prompt).
-This process is similar to prompt engineering in large-scale language models \citep{DBLP:journals/csur/LiuYFJHN23}, where the NL feedback is used to help formalize the prompt engineering process.
-After deriving a set of criteria, the human experts then conduct criteria-guided metric design and design reasonable metrics $m_1(\cdot), \cdots, m_k(\cdot)$ to measure a number of aspects that users care about given $c$.
+These criteria, articulated in natural language, serve as part of the input (prompt) for the text refiner.
+This process relates to prompt engineering in large language models \citep{DBLP:journals/csur/LiuYFJHN23}, where the NL feedback is used to help formalize the prompt engineering process.
+With these criteria, experts also design metrics \(m_1(\cdot), \cdots, m_k(\cdot)\) to evaluate aspects of user interest.